sjmelles/ES8912_tm/README.md

 To download the code from the GitHub site just click the 'Clone or Download' button (near the top on the right) and select 'Download ZIP'.
 Make a note of the 'Latest commit' number in case you have any questions for me.
 If you use GitHub then feel free to fork and adapt the code.

-If you want to apply the code to your own PDFs then just use the latest version that will be automatically displayed on the GitHub site.
+The original code was shared and prepared for a graduate class in Applied Ecology at Ryerson University.
+This original code is stored under the **'App_Eco_Text_mining'** folder, which was created in fall 2017.
+If you want to apply the method described in our paper to your own PDFs, use the project and code stored in the folder **'Ecosci_text_mining_DEMO_V0.1'**.
+This folder contains a demonstration that shows how the pdfs were mined.
+Note that the R code relies on  pdftotext.exe version 4.01 to be installed and working on your machine. <https://www.xpdfreader.com/pdftotext-man.html>.

 This demo uses a set of 22 demo pdf files.
 The submitted manuscript analysed over 9000 pdfs.